Last updated: 11/21/22

 What is Sports Performance Training?

-SPT (as we call it) is volleyball-specific physical training, geared toward increasing the athlete’s speed, agility, strength, vertical jump, and overall stamina and physical condition.
+Sports Performance Training (SPT) is volleyball specific training that includes strength, core, mobility, & flexibility in each session.
+Athletes will have individualized plans with the goal of increasing vertical jump, speed, and agility as well as injury prevention support for the most common volleyball related injuries.
 Club One has certified personal trainers on staff who work alongside Court One Certified trainers to put together weekly training regimens for all National team athletes.
 SPT training is scheduled either before or after team practices.
-For athletes participating in SPT prior to their practice time, there will be a 15-20min recovery-time window, where athletes are encouraged to re-fuel with some protein and carbs.
+For athletes participating in SPT prior to their practice time, we try to build in a recovery-time window, where athletes are encouraged to re-fuel with some protein and carbs.

 All Region team players have the option to opt in to a SPT session that coordinates with their practice schedule.
 There is an additional monthly fee associated with that and space is limited.